boecht/ha-addon-netbox/netbox/README.md

 - **Ready for updates** – pinned upstream NetBox image and GitHub Actions workflow produce multi-arch images for `amd64` and `aarch64`.
 - **Supervisor friendly** – supports snapshots, watchdog, persistent storage, and the Home Assistant UI lifecycle controls.

+First launch uses the `admin` / `admin` NetBox superuser so you can hop in immediately—just change it after logging in.

 Use the *Documentation* tab for setup details, config examples, and troubleshooting tips.
 When you’re ready, click **Start** to launch NetBox, then open port `8000` (or Home Assistant ingress) to begin managing your network inventory.